hyperledgendary/fabric-kube-test-network/README.md

 Available recipes:
-    check                 # Run the check script to validate third party dependencies check-network         # Check that all network services are running create-genesis-block  # Create the channel genesis block enroll org            # Enroll the users for an org export-msp org        # Export org MSP certificates to the consortium organizer gather-msp            # Export the MSP certificates for all orgs inspect-genesis-block # inspect the genesis block
+    check                 # Run the check script to validate third party dependencies check-network         # Check that all network services are running create-channel        # Create a channel and join all orgs to the consortium create-genesis-block  # Create the channel genesis block enroll org            # Enroll the users for an org export-msp org        # Export org MSP certificates to the consortium organizer gather-msp            # Export the MSP certificates for all orgs inspect-genesis-block # inspect the genesis block
-    join org              # Join an org to the channel kind                  # Start a local KIND cluster with nginx ingress operator              # Launch the operator in the target namespace start org             # Start the nodes for an org
+    install-cc org        # Install a smart contract on all peers in an org install-chaincode     # Install a smart contract on all orgs join org              # Join an org to the channel join-orgs             # Join all orgs to the channel kind                  # Start a local KIND cluster with nginx ingress operator              # Launch the operator in the target namespace start org             # Start the nodes for an org